Technology

 Mentioned in this article

-Maxim Power Corp. has reserved a manufacturing slot for a 7HA.02 gas turbine and generator, with delivery targeted for 2030.
-The Calgary-based company will make a non-refundable deposit in 2026, which would apply toward a final purchase agreement.
-The turbine is intended for the approved 400-megawatt Prairie Lights Power Project in Alberta, with Maxim planning to invest up to C$60 million in the project in 2026.
+The primary catalyst for the share price movement was an agreement with Maxim Power Corp., a Calgary-based power developer.
+Maxim has secured a manufacturing slot for a 7HA.02 gas turbine and generator, with delivery targeted for the year 2030.
+As part of the arrangement, Maxim will make a non-refundable deposit in 2026, which will be applied toward the final purchase should a definitive sales agreement be reached.
+This reservation is for the company's approved 400-megawatt Prairie Lights Power Project near Grande Prairie, Alberta, with planned capital expenditures of up to C$60 million in 2026, to be funded from existing cash and operational cash flow.

-Separately, GE Vernova completed a major upgrade at InterGen's 800-MW Coryton combined-cycle plant east of London.
-The installation of "High Efficiency" upgrades increased the plant's output by as much as 85 megawatts and improved unit efficiency by 2.46%.
-InterGen's managing director, Daniel Fosberg, noted the upgrades delivered higher-than-expected results and are crucial for maintaining flexible generation capacity alongside renewable energy expansion.
+Separately, GE Vernova announced the completion of a major upgrade project at InterGen's 800-MW Coryton combined-cycle power plant, located east of London.
+The company installed a pair of its "High Efficiency" upgrades during a planned outage.
+The results were substantial, with the plant's output increasing by as much as 85 megawatts and the unit's efficiency climbing by 2.46%.

 Related Articles